writemorecode/thesis/chapters/analysis.typ

 Because of this, the CPU resource of the machine will be stranded.
 A solution to this problem is to find a better machine for the job, with high memory resource but only medium-high CPU resources.
 By placing the job on this other machine, its CPU resources will not be wasted.

+=== Improved local search algorithm

+By modifying the naive local search algorithm discussed above, we get a much improved algorithm which is able to correctly pack items into bins of different types.
+However, this is still only a local search algorithm, with no ability to search for solutions outside of the initial solution neighborhood.

+=== Global search algorithm

+This algorithm has the capacity to search for solutions in multiple neighborhoods.
+However, the algorithm is unable to outperform the simple first-fit decreasing algorithm.
+In fact, the algorithm is rarely able to find any other solution superior to the initial solution computed with FFD.
+It is possible that the algorithm can be improved using more intelligent methods for moving between adjacent neighborhoods.
+However, the complexity of the algorithm must match its performance.
+Increased algorithmic complexity must yield superior performance.